WartyMN/F256-FileManager/documentation/using.md

 #### I want to access the Foenix Meatloaf share

-From a panel that is in Meatloaf mode, hit shift-M. A dialog box will open, asking which URL you want to go to.
+From a panel that is in Meatloaf mode, hit `SHIFT-M`.
+A dialog box will open, asking which URL you want to go to.
 The address of the Foenix Meatloaf share will be prepopulated, so all you need to do is hit `<ENTER>`.
 You will be taken to the curated Foenix share managed by EMWhite.
 From here, you can download apps, utilities, and other files known to work with the current configuration of the F256 (classic).

 #### I want to access a Meatloaf directory by specifying the URL

-From a panel that is in Meatloaf mode, hit shift-M. A dialog box will open, asking which URL you want to go to.
+From a panel that is in Meatloaf mode, hit `SHIFT-M`.
+A dialog box will open, asking which URL you want to go to.
 The address of the Foenix Meatloaf share will be prepopulated.
 Delete it and type in the URL that you want to access, then hit `<ENTER>`.

 _Note: This is a change directory action, not a load file action, so do not type in the URL of a file.
 Use the URL to the parent folder of the file.
 After the directory is loaded, you can decide if you want to copy the file, run it, view it, etc._